 4. Use available reports and data to plan for potential problem spots.

-While we’re in unprecedented times, your historical data is your biggest asset right now because you can use this data to help make critical decisions.
+Despite the upheavals of late, your historical data is your biggest asset right now because you can use this data to help make critical decisions.
 For example, data from your CRM reports can give you a clear picture of your most profitable customers and vendors.
 You can use that information to plan for any supply chain issues by starting those conversations early.

 You can use those same reports to help you make tough, but necessary, business decisions.
 Like, if you have to stop offering some products due to supply chain issues, you can use your CRM reports and future forecasting to decide which products to cut to help protect your bottom line.